Interstellar-Lab/bump-version/README.md

 - `new-version`: version contained in the version file
 - `last-version`: last version found in the git tag from the repository

+# Prefix
+The version tag in git will be created with "v" prefix:
+- if the version file contains "1.2.3" ; the tag added in git will be "v1.2.3"

+No prefix allowed in the version file:
+- if the version file contains "v1.2.3" it will return an error as it is not a SemVer

+# Suffix
+Suffix delimiter is the dash `-`.
+A suffix can be added by using the input `suffix`:
+- if the version file contains "1.2.3" and the `suffix` input is "pre-release", the tag added in git will be "v1.2.3-pre-release"

+No suffix is allowed in the version file:
+- if the version file contains "1.2.3-pre-release" it will return an error as it is not a SemVer

+If the last version found in git tags has a suffix and the new version in the version

 ## Development workflow
 - You do some work
 - When ready to do a PR, you edit the version file in your repository (typically `.VERSION`) according to